edisionnano/Screenshare-with-audio-on-Discord-with-Linux/README.md

   });
 ```
 For this to work, you need to make sure Discord doesn't capture the microphone called Default in your language, change that on Discord's Voice & Video settings.<br>
-The script is hosted on [OpenUserJS](https://openuserjs.org/scripts/samantas5855/Screenshare_with_Audio/) and [GreasyFork](https://greasyfork.org/en/scripts/436013-screenshare-with-audio) and disables Chromium's awful processing only for the stream.
+The script is hosted on [GreasyFork](https://greasyfork.org/en/scripts/436013-screenshare-with-audio)(recommended mirror) and [OpenUserJS](https://openuserjs.org/scripts/samantas5855/Screenshare_with_Audio/) and disables Chromium's awful processing only for the stream.
 If you want to disable them for your microphone too you can do so from Discord's Voice & Video settings or you can use [this](https://openuserjs.org/scripts/samantas5855/WebRTC_effects_remover) userscript that disables them globally.<br>
 When you launch Discord from https://discord.com/app or https://canary.discord.com/app or https://ptb.discord.com/app you will be presented with a dialog that asks for your permission to screenshare, it is important that you allow it so that to merge the sound of the default microphone with the desktop video, then you can start streaming on any call you may please.

 ## What about Firefox?